-Over the year the Company's net asset value ("NAV") delivered a total return of 34.0% per share, including dividends reinvested.
-That compares to the benchmark, the FTSE All-Share Index, which returned 26.7%, representing a 7.3% outperformance.
-The share price total return for the year was 31.2%, also comfortably ahead of benchmark.
-The Company has also delivered superior performance over the longer term, with returns 4.3% ahead of benchmark over three years and 11.2% over five years.
+Over the year, the Company's net asset value ("NAV") delivered a total return of 11.4%, including dividends reinvested.
+That compares to the benchmark, the FTSE All-Share Index, which returned 13.0%, representing a 1.6% underperformance.
+The share price total return for the year was 18.4%, comfortably ahead of the benchmark.
+The Company has delivered superior performance over the longer term, with NAV total returns 5.5% ahead of the benchmark over three years and 5.6% ahead over five years.